Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 30 Years Late but Here Now / Finally Suing

-Declined to act after Pearl Jam's complaint in the 1990s.
-Approved the Live Nation-Ticketmaster merger in 2010 with 'behavioral conditions' that didn't work.
-Finally filed an antitrust lawsuit in 2024 to break up the company.
-Joined by 30 state attorneys general.
-Better late than never.
-Thirty years late.
+Pearl Jam complained in the '90s.
+DOJ passed.
+Approved the merger in 2010 with conditions that did nothing.
+Finally filed an antitrust lawsuit in 2024 with 30 state AGs backing them.
+Better late than never, I guess?
+Thirty years late, but hey.

 Live Nation has illegally monopolized markets across the live concert industry.